-This course gives a strong foundation to build your self practice.
+This course gives a strong foundation to improve and build your own practice.
 As your practice deepens, sharing your personal experience in the form of teaching naturally blossoms.
-Through practical application and direct experience, you will develop the skills, tools and confidence to teach Vinyasa flow classes.
+Through practical application and direct experience, you will develop the skills, tools, and confidence to teach Vinyasa flow classes.

-You will connect anatomy knowledge to movement and continue your personal yogic journey.

-You will study and practice yoga poses, breathing techniques, meditation, mindfulness, intelligent sequencing, teaching skills and hands-on adjustments.
-Theory will include Indian philosophy, yogic lifestyle, moral and ethical codes of yoga (yamas and niyamas), Eastern anatomy and alignment.
+You will study and practice yoga poses, breathing techniques, meditation, mindfulness, intelligent sequencing, teaching skills, and hands-on adjustments.
+The theory will include Indian philosophy, yogic lifestyle, moral and ethical codes of yoga (yamas and niyamas), Eastern anatomy and alignment.
 You will teach your fellow students, giving and receiving constructive feedback throughout the course.
 You will practice primarily Ashtanga and Vinyasa with exposure to yin and restorative yoga.
-By the end of the course you will practice the Ashtanga Yoga Primary Series by yourself, teach classes based on the Primary Sequence, and create your own Vinyasa sequences.
+By the end of the course, you will practice the Ashtanga Yoga Primary Series by yourself, create and teach your own Vinyasa sequences and teach classes based on the Primary Sequence

-alignment for the Ashtanga Primary Series yoga postures
+alignment break-down for most of Ashtanga Primary Series yoga postures

 modifications and variations of the most common yoga asanas